SaeedHanjani/Bash-Scripting-Best-Practices-/README.md

 chmod +x monitor_failed_logins.sh
 Run the script as root:
 ```

 ```
-Copy
 sudo ./monitor_failed_logins.sh
+```
 To run the script in the background:
-```

 ```
 bash